 This campground is at the foot of Mt Barney and sites have gorgeous views.
 Campsites can have campfires and are also dog friendly.
 Amenities on site include toilets, coin operated showers, coin operated BBQs and a small kiosk selling basic items.

 Campers can swim or kayak in the river as well as fish.
-You’ll also no doubt see a stack of wildlife during your stay.
+You’ll also no doubt see a stack of wildlife during your stay – making this one of the campgrounds near Brisbane where you can truly get back to nature.

 Location: 135 Flanagan Reserve Rd, Barney View